 A: AIM is very flexible with families in accommodating what each child needs and individualizes treatment based on the circumstances of the child and family.

 We offer ABA/IBI one-to-one therapy, a School Readiness program, a Saturday Social Skills program, ABA tutoring, respite services, PA day programs and camps.

 A: All of our main programs target children ages 2 ½ to 10.
 We focus on early intervention.
 However, we have opened a new ABA tutoring program for high school children, at the request of families.

 A: Please register online and book an appointment for a free consultation to determine which service is suitable for your child.

 A: All children with autism are eligible to apply for our programs.
 Our subsidized programs are available on a first come, first served basis and subject to funding availability.
 AIM’s ABA/IBI subsidized program gives priority to families with a household gross income of $75K or less.

-A: Self-funded option generally does not have a wait time.
-Subsidized ABA/IBI is subject to funding availability, and there are waitlists for the subsidized program.
-The Saturday Social Skills program wait list varies from 3 months to 1 year, and we give priority to children who are already receiving ABA/IBI therapy services from AIM.
+A: Self-funded option generally have a wait time from 1 month or more.
+Subsidized ABA/IBI is subject to funding availability, and there are waitlists for the subsidy program.
+The Saturday Social Skills program wait list varies from 3 months or more, and we give priority to children who are already receiving ABA/IBI therapy services from AIM.

 A: AIM generates funding from corporate and private donations, and through fundraising events throughout the year.
-Our annual Toonie 4 Autism and Gala are our major fundraising events.
+Our annual Toonie 4 Autism, Gala and Scotiabank Toronto Waterfront Marathon are our major fundraising events.